syncfusion-content/uwp-docs/uwp/Tab-Control/Populating-Items.md

 {% endtabs %}

-Tile view items need a template to render so SfTabControl control is populated as follows:
+Tile view items need a template to render so UWP Tab Control is populated as follows:

 ![Populating-Items-img4](Populating-Items-images/Populating-Items-img4.jpeg)